 Certification is not required of all applied behavior analysis professionals.
-However, some individuals, such as teachers of autistic children, might be required to seek behavior analysis certification.
-Continue reading to learn about testing and requirements applied behavior analysis certification.
+However, some individuals, such as teachers of autistic children, might be required to hold behavior analysis certification.
+Continue reading to learn about testing and requirements for certification.

 Board Certified Behavior Analyst

 Board certified behavior analysts conduct behavioral assessments and provide analytic interpretations of those behaviors.
 Eligibility to sit for the BCBA examination requires a master's degree and at least 1,500 hours of supervised work experience.
 Students can fulfill training requirements through 225 hours of graduate-level courses in areas such as behavioral assessment, ethical considerations, intervention strategies and experimental evaluation of interventions or through a full-time teaching position that includes teaching basic principles of behavior and ethics.

 Applicants who earned a doctoral degree in behavior analysis, psychology or education within the last ten years prior to applying for ABA certification may submit their doctoral credentials.
 They'll also need at least ten years of accrued post-doctoral experience in behavior analysis, in lieu of a teaching position or graduate studies.

 Board Certified Assistant Behavior Analyst